COVID-19 RESPONSE FUND APPLICATION AND GUIDELINES

-On March 18, 2020, United Way of Greater Lafayette, The Community Foundation of Greater Lafayette, and Greater Lafayette Commerce announced a joint effort to bring relief to the area’s most vulnerable individuals and families impacted by the coronavirus outbreak.
-Additionally, United Way of Greater Lafayette and Community Foundation of Greater Lafayette will be partnering with United Way in Montgomery County, United Way of Danville Area, Warren County Community Foundation, Western Indiana Community Foundation, Montgomery County Community Foundation, Community Foundation of Carroll County and the Benton Community Foundation to provide needed services to those communities as well.
+On March 18, 2020, United Way of Greater Lafayette, The Community Foundation of Greater Lafayette and Greater Lafayette Commerce announced a joint effort to bring relief to the area’s most vulnerable individuals and families impacted by the coronavirus outbreak.
+Additionally, United Way of Greater Lafayette and the Community Foundation of Greater Lafayette will be partnering with United Way in Montgomery County, United Way of Danville Area, Warren County Community Foundation, Western Indiana Community Foundation, Montgomery County Community Foundation, Community Foundation of Carroll County and the Benton Community Foundation to provide needed services to those communities as well.

 The goal of the COVID-19 Response Fund is to rapidly deploy resources to local non-profit organizations that are offering emergency relief to families and individuals in need and to those who are looking for innovative means to provide support networks for those who need them the most.

-In addition to the funds raised by United Way of Greater Lafayette and the Community Foundation of Greater Lafayette, the COVID-19 Response Fund is sponsored by Indiana United Ways, with funding provided by Lilly Endowment, Inc. This additional funding totals $1.45 million and it will be distributed based on population to support Tippecanoe, Benton, Carroll, Foundation and Warren counties in their efforts to provide critical and necessary services to those who have been negatively affected by the coronavirus pandemic.
+In addition to the funds raised by United Way of Greater Lafayette and the Community Foundation of Greater Lafayette, UWGL received COVID-19 Response Funds sponsored by Indiana United Ways, with funding provided by Lilly Endowment, Inc. totaling $1.45 million.
+The first wave of funding was distributed based on population to support Tippecanoe, Benton, Carroll, Foundation and Warren counties in their efforts to provide critical and necessary services to those who have been negatively affected by the coronavirus pandemic.
 Wave 2 funds totaling $853,765 will focus on immediate and essential basic need as determined by the Social Determinants of Health (SDOH) and will add Montgomery County to our service area.

 These funds will help stabilize the Cradle to Career Commitment and broader safety net services by supporting local non-profits that are providing critical services to individuals and families.
 Our normal strategies focus on helping people find a path to better education, income and health.
 These funds will strengthen that work during this crisis and into the future.

 Any organization wishing to submit a proposal must: